moopress/doc.builderplus/index.md

 # Prerequisites

-Before you get started creating your site using **Zebu**, you'll need to **setup your WordPress environment**.
-Zebu requires *WordPress v4.1* or greater.
+Before you get started creating your site using **MedicalPlus**, you'll need to **setup your WordPress environment**.
+MedicalPlus requires *WordPress v4.1* or greater.
 For more information on setting up you WordPress environment please refer to [WordPress Codex "Installing WordPress" entry](http://codex.wordpress.org/Installing_WordPress).
 If you're experiencing difficulty setting up you WordPress install, you'll need to contact your **hosting company** or your **local system administrator**.

 ## PHP Configuration
 If your server is running PHP `v5.6`, you will need to specify `always_populate_raw_post_data = -1` in your `php.ini` file and reload your web server.
 This addresses a known bug with the default PHP `v5.6` configuration.
 For more information on this issue, please see [this blog post](https://www.bram.us/2014/10/26/php-5-6-automatically-populating-http_raw_post_data-is-deprecated-and-will-be-removed-in-a-future-version/).
 If you find yourself unable to modify your `php.ini` file, please contact your hosting service or site manager.